La Civilización de

 “The Portal to Ancient India” is a new website that attempts to be an open door to one of the most outstanding cultures ever developed.
 Written initially in Spanish is now being translated into English.
 The main long-term goal of this project is to explore many facets of the ancient Indian civilization: history, religions and philosophies, literature and art, without neglecting Sanskrit, the sacred language.
-It is still in its infancy but progress should be speedy, I hope.
-Some materials are available, already, in Spanish, and will be rendered into English soon.

 What is available in English now is the result of another concern: to try to organize in some measure, within my limited possibilities, the increasing amount of information obtainable in the web about ancient India.
 With this in mind, I present here: